JujuAdams/Scribble/9.0/font_add.md

 &nbsp;

-Scribble supports GameMaker's native `font_add()` function by wrapping in some bespoke logic.
+Scribble supports GameMaker's native `font_add()` function by wrapping it in some bespoke logic.
 To work around some limitations with GameMaker's internal font caching, Scribble operates its own internal cache.
 You can manually force a fetch of particular glyphs for a dynamic font by using `scribble_font_fetch()`.

 !> Scribble does not work out of the box with `font_add()`.
 To add dynamic fonts with Scribble, please use `scribble_font_add()`.